openlab-at-city-tech/openlab/wp-content/plugins/echo-knowledge-base/readme.txt

 >
 >
 > <strong>Widgets</strong><br>
-> Add Knowledgebase Search, Most Recent Articles and other Widgets and Shortcodes to your articles, sidebars and pages.
+> Add Knowledgebase Search, Most Recent Articles and other Widgets and Shortcodes to your documentation, sidebars and pages.
 [Learn More](https://www.echoknowledgebase.com/wordpress-plugin/widgets/?utm_source=plugin&utm_medium=readme&utm_content=home&utm_campaign=widgets).
 >
 >
 > <strong>Custom Links for PDFs and More</strong><br>